Rob Boyd

 Michelle Kline

 Evolution of technology.
 The psychology of social learning of technical skills.
 The role of teaching in cultural transmission.
 Field work in Fiji.
-Assistant Professor of Psychology, Simon Fraser University.
+Senior Lecturer, Brunel University.

 Friendship, cooperation, prisoner's dilemma, evolutionary game theory.
 Fieldwork in Viet Nam.
 Visting Professor, Department of Biology at the University of Ottawa, Canada.
 Author of 100 Years of Food